DanielFerrariR/front-basic/README.md

 This application was overengineered to show how to properly create a high quality react project with webpack.
 It could be improved with:

 - Tests (Jest/Cypress)
-- Webpack optimizations to properly pass lighthouse tests (manifest.json, robot.txt, mimify, etc.).
+- Webpack optimizations to properly pass lighthouse tests (manifest.json, robot.txt, minify, etc.).

 I can also show how to properly structure these missing topics.